PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 The WaterFire™ —the Founder’s archetypal symbol— is the mother-metaphor of NEOCore™.
-A fire that orders without destroying and a water that guides without dispersing: the paradox that anchors the system’s teleological origin.
+A fire that orders without destroying and a water that guides without dispersing: the paradox that anchors the system’s neodilectical origin.

 This symbol does not describe, explain, or reveal any internal mechanism, and belongs to the conceptual layer of NEOCore™ v3.6.